Restoring Front Teeth

 There are a number of materials and methods that can be used to suit a patient's requirements when restoring the front teeth.
-There are also a number of reasons why a patient might request or require their front teeth to be restored, including erosion, chips, twisted teeth, gaps, unaligned teeth and more.
-When any restoration is performed on a tooth, a portion of the tooth is always required to be removed, or taken back.
-When restoring front teeth, the portion of tooth that is taken back is minimal.
-Front teeth are easily restored using composite, but it takes the experienced eye of a Specialist to sculpt, and perfectly polish, a natural and beautiful looking tooth.
+There are also a number of reasons why a patient might request or require their front teeth to be restored, including erosion, chips, crooked teeth, unsightly spaces, unaligned teeth and more.

-This lady approached us with the hope of improving the look of her front teeth.
-She was concerned with the overall appearance of her smile, and in particular, the gaps between her teeth, their texture and colour.
-She'd had a composite restoration done elsewhere years prior which she was no longer pleased with, as it had begun to stain, and the texture between her natural tooth and the restoration was becoming visibly apparent.
-The result of expertly modelled front teeth restorations is shown in her 'after' images, with a clean and natural final polish, and brightened colour.
+In the case example below, this lady approached us with the hope of improving the look of her front teeth.
+She was concerned with the overall appearance of her smile, and in particular, the gaps between her teet.
+She'd had composite restorations done elsewhere, which she was no longer pleased with.
+We recommended the simple replacement of her old restorations and some tooth whitening, to improve the overall appearance of her smile.
+The result was a clean and natural final tooth form, and brightened colour for her smile.

 The smile is dull due to the staining of the existing old fillings and the overall colour of the teeth

 A close-up view shows the staining of the old composites in the central incisors